lupyuen/pinetime-rust-mynewt/rust/app/src/flutter.md

 - __Source Code__: Shows the line of code for the exception or breakpoint

 - __Debug Toolbar__: Resume execution, step into functions, step over code, hot reload, restart execution...
-[More details here](https://code.visualstudio.com/docs/editor/debugging)
+[More about debugging](https://code.visualstudio.com/docs/editor/debugging)

 See this article for more details on building Flutter apps with VSCode, including cool features like Hot Reload...